 1. A practical and customized study plan

-Babbel’s language specialists tailor each course based on your first language.
+Babbel’s language specialists tailor each course to your first language.
 This enables you to study each language faster and more successfully.

 For example, the French lesson varies based on your language.
-Because native Spanish learn French differently than those whose mother tongue is Polish or Dutch.
+Native Spanish speakers learn French differently than those whose mother tongue is Polish or Dutch.

 Babbel uses the spaced repetition technique to reintroduce words through six memory stages.
 This pattern helps you gain plenty of words over a while.

-You’ll need structure in your studies if you’re serious about learning a new language.
+If you’re serious about learning a new language, you’ll need structure in your studies.
 The courses will assist you in keeping your study program organized.

 2. Rich and unique features